jameshughes89/cs2XX-ComputerArchitecture/site/labs/decoding-instructions/decoding-instructions.rst

         * Output should be ``1`` when the comparison condition is true, ``0`` when false

-    * This circuit has a total of 5 inputs
+    * This circuit has a total of 19 inputs

-        * One 8 bit input specifying A
+        * Eight 1 bit input specifying A
-        * Another 8 bit input specifying B
+        * Eight 1 bit input specifying B
         * Three 1 bit inputs specifying a comparison operator